Last updated on September 26th, 2019 at 12:31 pm

 It’s the time of the year when the sun reaches its most southerly degree from the equator.
 Winter solstice marks the shortest day and the longest night of the year.
-Winter solstice occurs for the Northern Hemisphere in December and for the Southern Hemisphere in June (source: Wikipedia).
+Winter solstice occurs for the Northern Hemisphere in December and for the Southern Hemisphere in June. (source: Wikipedia)

 It’s the day every year where the universe calls us to rise out of the winter darkness into the daylight that a new spring is coming.
-It’s a new chance to begin again.
+It’s a unique chance to begin again.

-What will you do with this extra time this year?
 What if you spent just one minute each day focusing on what will improve your situation?
-What if you spend this time doing one small task that takes your closer to your big dream?
+What if you spend this time doing one small task that takes you closer to your big dream?
 I invite you to use this extra minute each day that the winter solstice brings about to work on your big dream.

 You’d be up to meditating 30 minutes in just one month!
 All you would be doing is increasing your practice by a minute each day.
 Think if you started a walking practice in the morning (or in the evening) and just increased it by one minute for 30 days–you’d be up to 30 minutes of walking in a month!

-Light some candles and take a quiet moment to make a list of all that you would like to see happen in your life this coming year.
-Look at it each night before you drift off to sleep.
-Or cut them up into individual goals and wishes and place them in a beautiful jar with inspirational sayings and pull from it whenever you need inspiration in the coming year.
+Light some candles and take a quiet moment to make a list of all that you would like to happen in your life.
+Look at your dream list each night before you drift off to sleep.
+Or cut the items on your list into individual goals and wishes and place them in a beautiful jar with inspirational sayings and pull from it whenever you need inspiration in the coming year.

-It’s a glorious opportunity,
+It’s a glorious new opportunity!